 Construction of the new NFL Rams stadium

-Infrastructure works on the site started one year prior to the ground breaking ceremony.
-Since the stadium is situated near the Los Angeles International Airport, concerns regarding the project posing a hazard to navigation of airplanes were raised.
+Infrastructure works on the site started one year prior to the ground-breaking ceremony.
+Since the stadium is situated near the Los Angeles International Airport, concerns regarding the project posing a hazard to navigation of aeroplanes were raised.

 The project still awaits design approval from the US Federal Aviation Administration (FAA) as it does not conform to the FAA’s height restrictions.
 Although construction has already commenced, the developers have taken steps to address the concerns by pushing the playing field 90ft below the ground.